jewelsofthought/neshama/site/posts/neshama/belief.md

 Jewelsofthought: Beings that serve the Divine.

 Ruth: What qualifies as serving the divine?
-And how do/can we know this?
-And what is the divine?
+How do/can we know this?
+And What is the divine?

 Jewelsofthought: Are you really asking that question?
 You no longer believe in something greater or more encompassing than the human experience?
 Have you become a non-believer, an atheist?